 Kokam has a fruit-like balsamic scent.

-Where tamarind is used as a souring spice in other parts of India, kokam performs the same role in Maharashtra, Karnataka and Kerala.
-The dried fruit or rinds are usually soaked in water and the liquid is used to cook lentils and vegetables giving dishes a pink/purple color.
-Kokam saar is an appetizer or cooling accompaniment to curries and is made from boiling kokam in water, straining the liquid and then adding ginger, onion, chili, cumin and coriander.
-It is also used to make drinks, confectionery, butter and vegetarian ghee.
-Kokam loves eggplant, beans, fish, lentils, potatoes and squash and pairs with most Indian spices including cardamom, chili, coriander, cumin, fenugreek, garlic, ginger and turmeric.
+Whereas tamarind is used as a souring spice in other parts of India, kokam performs the same role in Maharashtra, Karnataka and Kerala.
+The dried fruit or rinds are usually soaked in water and the liquid is used to cook lentils and vegetables giving dishes a pink/purple colour.
+Kokam saar is an appetizer or cooling accompaniment to curries and is made from boiling kokam in water, straining the liquid and then adding ginger, onion, chilli, cumin and coriander.
+It is also used to make drinks, confectionary, butter and vegetarian ghee.
+Kokam loves eggplant, beans, fish, lentils, potatoes and squash and pairs with most Indian spices including cardamom, chilli, coriander, cumin, fenugreek, garlic, ginger and turmeric.

 Kokam fruit come from evergreen trees that are members of the mangosteen family.
 The dark purple, sticky, plum-sized fruit are harvested in April/May.
 The fruit are sun dried whole or as just the rinds.